mostlymaxi/my-django-vue-schematic/README.md

 # My Django-Vue Schematic
 Deploying projects in a clean way is one of the most difficult tasks I have ever encountered as a developer...
-While I don't know how common vue-django stack apps are this may prove to be your life saver.
+I truly hope that this may save your life (or at least your time).

 This repo is specifically designed to be able to build and deploy vue-django projects as quickly and efficiently as possible through docker containers and many hours of painful tests to get https to work on the first deployment.

 Simply clone the git repo and then run rm -rf .git to unlink from the repository.

-NOTE - This project was designed for personal use, make sure to update these values:
+### Hosts and Headers
-1. In default.conf -> server name, location /, and ssl certificates
+NOTE - This project was designed for personal use, make sure to update hosts and headers:
-2. In /server/server/settings.py -> ALLOWED_HOSTS, CORS_ALLOW_HEADERS
+In /server/server/settings.py -> ALLOWED_HOSTS, CORS_ALLOW_HEADERS

 ## Testing